barrettanderson/javascript-portfolio-project/NOTES.md

 Join table for the ingredients and the cocktail.
     This could have the id of the ingredient and the cocktail and then the measurement

-Cocktail (has_many ingredients through: :ingredientcocktailjointableextraordinaire)
-    (id)
-    name
-    description/history

-Join Table - (belongs_to cocktail, belongs_to ingredient)
-    (id)
-    cocktail_id
-    ingredient_id
-    measurement - string

-Ingredients (has_many cocktails through :ingredientcocktailjointableextraordinaire)
-    (id)
-    name

 Questions for Laura
-    Issue with creation now that we added renderCocktail Issue with edit - does not show correct info in field Issue with delete - Not deleting

-    Making the backend objects also be js objects
+    Making the backend objects also be js objects - Do I need to be domething else in the JS to be deleting the objects?

     How am I integrating the join table model in the objects themselves?
 Right now I have just cocktails, but where do ingredients come into play, and theen the join table
-    OO Javascript -

     How do I want to encapsulate the logic in rendering my ingredients.